World AIDS Day - December 1

 World AIDS Day

-World AIDS Day is an international day of awareness celebrated on December 1st.
+World AIDS Day is an international day of awareness on December 1.
 It is dedicated to the memory of those who have lost their lives to HIV/AIDS since its discovery in 1983 and to raising awareness of the continuing pandemic.

 History

-World AIDS Day was first celebrated in 1988, shortly after the virus was discovered by French biologist Luc Montagnier.
-Scientists around the world began to study the virus and discovered that, after entering the bloodstream, it would damage T-lymphocytes, leading to a decrease of the immune system’s ability to fight off even mild infections.
-The exact origin of the virus remains unknown, although it is believed to have originated from monkeys in West Africa.
+World AIDS Day was first observed in 1988, five years after the virus was identified by French biologist Luc Montagnier.
+Scientists then discovered that, once in the bloodstream, HIV attacks T-lymphocytes, weakening the immune system and making the body vulnerable to infections.
+The exact origin of HIV remains unknown, though it is believed to have crossed to humans from monkeys in West Africa.

-• HIV/AIDS dies instantly outside the human body.
+• HIV cannot survive long outside the human body.

-• With proper treatment, HIV/AIDS can become a chronic condition.
+• With proper antiretroviral treatment, HIV can be managed as a chronic condition.

-• Unprotected sexual contact is the most common way of transmission.
+• Unprotected sexual contact is the most common mode of transmission.

-• HIV positive people can have children without passing on the virus.
+• HIV-positive people can have children without passing on the virus with the right medical interventions.

-• Learn more about the disease, and help spread accurate information.
+• Learn about HIV/AIDS and share accurate information.

-• Reach out to people with HIV/AIDS to learn about their lives and experiences.
+• Reach out to people living with HIV/AIDS to understand their experiences.

 • Wear a red ribbon in solidarity.